milandr/mdr1986x-JFlash/README.md

 - Install [SEGGER J-Link Software](https://www.segger.com/jlink-software.html) (tested with `5.10`..`6.12`).
 - Install [GNU toolchain](https://launchpad.net/gcc-arm-embedded) (tested with `4.9-2015-q3`).
 - Install Python 2.7 ([32 bit](https://answers.launchpad.net/gcc-arm-embedded/+faq/2601)) and
-  set `PYTHONHOME` and `PYTHONPATH` [environment variables](https://docs.python.org/2/using/cmdline.html#environment-variables).
+  set `PYTHONHOME` and `PYTHONPATH` environment variables ([read more](https://docs.python.org/2/using/cmdline.html#environment-variables)).
-- You may need to add GNU toolchain path into `PATH` environment variable.
+- You may need to add GNU toolchain path into `PATH` environment variable manually.

-To program EEPROM, run the command:
+To program EEPROM you have to run the next command:
 ```
 JFlash.bat <BIN_FILE>
 ```